Investor Protection Campaign Research

 Individual Differences in Susceptibility to Investment Fraud

-This Individual Differences in Susceptibility to Investment Fraud by researchers from Stanford and Yale used multilevel data (e.g., fMRI, survey, demographic) to examine three hypotheses: 1) whether investment fraud victims exhibit more cognitive limitations than non-victims; 2) whether investment fraud victims prefer more financial risk than non-victims; and 3) whether investment fraud victims have less behavioral control in high-stakes scenarios than non-victims.
-The study did not find support for the first two hypotheses, but victims did report higher impulsiveness and demonstrated less cognitive flexibility, which supported the third hypothesis.
+In this study, Individual Differences in Susceptibility to Investment Fraud, researchers from Stanford and Yale used multilevel data (e.g., fMRI, survey, demographic) to examine three hypotheses: 1) whether investment fraud victims exhibit more cognitive limitations than non-victims; 2) whether investment fraud victims prefer more financial risk than non-victims; and 3) whether investment fraud victims have less behavioral control in high-stakes scenarios than non-victims.
+Counter to expectations, the study did not find support for the first two hypotheses, suggesting that susceptibility to investment fraud might not be driven by cognitive decline or an appetite for financial risk-taking.
+However, victims did report higher impulsiveness and demonstrated less cognitive flexibility, which supported the third hypothesis.

 Financial Fraud Study